What We Do

 Access to Basic Healthcare

 Rural Clinics: These Clinics extend the outreach into rural areas where medical attention is inaccessible.
 Clinics are headed by local medical professionals and supported by US-based professionals (when available) at the direction of the local medical director.
-Patients are identified by our Ajan Sante and provided a means of identification to be “admitted” to the clinic for physical, vaccination and medical prescriptions.
+Patients are identified by our Ajan Sante and provided a means of identification to be “admitted” to the clinic for physicals, vaccinations and medical prescriptions.
 Rural Clinics are implemented one to two times each year as funding allows.

 Support for 24 HIV Affected Families